joolfe/telegram-broker/doc/ComunicatingTelegarm.md

 And the code is: 45678
 ```

-> You can see the code after execute this steps in this git tag [commit](https://github.com/joolfe/telegram-broker/tree/v0.3/src)
+> You can see the code after execute this steps in this git [tag](https://github.com/joolfe/telegram-broker/tree/v0.3/src)

-Ok now we have all the tools to do the authorization flow, we are going to put the code inside a function let see the code and we will analize:
+Ok now we have all the tools to do the authorization flow, to use the MTProto client is very easy, we just need to call the `client()` function using as first parameter a string that represent the method name like `auth.sendCode` and as second parameter a JSON object containing all the input params, the return value of this function is a Promise so we can consume using an `await` or a `then()` funtion.

+We are going to put all the authorization code inside a function `connect()`, let us see the code and then we can analize:

 ```
 async function connect(){